rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 REM Name of the file to save
 set "FILENAME=lab-main.tar"

-REM Directory to decompress the files to set "DEST_DIR=."
+REM Directory where to decompress the files set "DEST_DIR=."

 echo Downloading %FILENAME%...
 curl -L -o %FILENAME% %URL%

-REM Check if the download was successful if not exist %FILENAME% (
+REM Verify if the download was successful if not exist %FILENAME% (
     echo Error downloading the file.
     exit /b 1